want to install my Operating System (OS) fresh . (100% HP centric)

 MS XP activation is UP

-MS XP support is zero , no phone calls taken .(unless you have a million dollar contact like our DOD has)
+MS XP support is zero , no phone calls taken .(unless you have a million dollar contact like our DOD has or like some ATM machines use)

 Vista Released in 2007, and HP in the year 2006 shipped only HP logo marked Install disks (as stated above (my crude history lessons)

-There is 64bit one too... and must MATCH your PC's precessor.
+There is 64bit one too... and must MATCH your PC's processor.

 The MS (means Microsoft) disk will need all HP drivers, No MS disk ever has all drivers on earth.
 A fact.

-If the HP site has no support for your over 20 years old PC then you may spend days finding a valid drivers. (infected too)
+If the HP site has no support for your over 10 years old or older PC then you may spend days finding a valid drivers. (infected too)

-This DVD many need other HP CD to run, ask HP for help when using correct matching media like this.
+This DVD many need other HP CD's to run, ask HP for help when using correct matching media like this.

 The cure most times , is upgrade to at least W7